ahnpj/soc-analyst-portfolio/labs/network-analysis/tcpdump/Lab01-tcpdump-packet-capture-and-filtering/Lab01-tcpdump-packet-capture-and-filtering.md

 The goal of this section was to understand how to perform basic packet captures using Tcpdump, specify which network interface to listen on, and save the captured data for later review.

 ### Step-by-Step Walkthrough

+<h4>(Step 1) I first checked which network interfaces were available</h4>

-- I first checked which network interfaces were available using the command `ip a s`.
+I checked which network interfaces were available to decide which one to listen to by using the command `ip a s` (which is short for `ip address show`).
 This showed interfaces like `lo` for loopback and `ens5` for Ethernet.

 - I started a capture session by specifying the interface with the command `sudo tcpdump -i ens5`.
 This began printing live traffic directly to the terminal.
 - To save packets to a file for later analysis, I used the `-w` flag, such as `sudo tcpdump -i ens5 -w data.pcap`.
 The file extension `.pcap` allows compatibility with other tools like Wireshark.
 - I learned how to read previously captured packets using `tcpdump -r data.pcap`, which replays packets in readable form.